eduvpn/documentation/API_V3.md

 category: dev
 ---

-**NOTE**: WORK IN PROGRESS AS OF 2021-05-18
+**NOTE**: WORK IN PROGRESS AS OF 2021-05-23

 This document describes the API provided by all eduVPN/Let's Connect! servers.
 The API is intended to be used by the eduVPN and Let's Connect! applications.

-The API can be used to obtain a list of supported VPN _profiles_ on the server, and download a VPN client configuration for a particular profile.
+The API can be used to obtain a list of available VPN _profiles_ on the server, download a VPN client configuration for a particular profile and clean up the connection.

 # Instance Discovery